networknt/light-4j/docs/content/architecture/security.md

 Everyone’s excited about microservices, but actual implementation is sparse.
-Perhaps the reason is that people are unclear on how these services talk to one another; especially tricky is access management throughout a sea of independent services.
+Perhaps the reason is that people are unclear on how these services talk to one another; especially tricky thing is access management throughout a sea of independent services.

 While designing microserivces, big monolithic application is breaking down to smaller services that can be independently deployed or replaced.
 The final application will have